-- Students must also sign a self-certification form and submit it to the lender before the loan can be disbursed.
+- Students must also sign a Self-Certification Form and submit it to the lender before the loan can be disbursed.

-Your lender should provide you with all of the information you need to know about these requirements, but if you have questions, feel free to contact our office.
+Your lender should provide you with all the information you need to know about these requirements, but if you have questions, feel free to contact our office.

 Private Education Loan Self-Certification

 Your lender should provide you with a copy of the required Private Education Loan Self-Certification Form.
 If you do not receive one from your lender, you can download it here.

 If you download the form here, we recommend that you contact your lender for your application ID or other identifier that will help the lender match the form with your loan application.

 Below you can find instructions on how to complete the Self-Certification Form:

 - Section 1 of the form is a list of notices to the loan applicant.
 Please review this information carefully as it details the effect that Feel free to contact the Financial Aid Office at [email protected] if you have further questions.

 - Section 2 requires your Cost of Attendance and Estimated Financial Assistance for the period of enrollment.
 If you completed the federal student aid process, this information can be found on your Tuition Financing Plan.